alexander0038/TDP-Robocup-Tux_3/README.md

 #### Special Thank:
-We want to thank Frank Knefel, who voluntarily spends his time to help us with the robot or stays longer at school for us to work on the robots.
+We want to thank *Frank Knefel*, who voluntarily spends his time to help us with the robot or stays longer at school for us to work on the robots.